OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

           ...
 ```

+As an Kubernetes cluster administrator you can for it using [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 ## RULE \#4 - Add –no-new-privileges flag

 Always run your docker images with `--security-opt=no-new-privileges` in order to prevent escalate privileges using `setuid` or `setgid` binaries.